MayankRajbasu/Medipal/README.md

 > This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, please contact [@Mayank-902](https://github.com/Mayank-902) at mayank.09raj@gmail.com
+For any questions or inquiries, please contact:
+- [@Mayank-902](https://github.com/Mayank-902) at mayank.09raj@gmail.com
+- [@mounishvatti](https://github.com/mounishvatti) at mounishvatti2002@gmail.com

  Happy Disease Prediction! :stethoscope: :heart: